Use a PIN

 }

-You will have noticed that we pass an additional property to the component called required.
-This property indicates if the PIN can be left blank.
+You will have noticed that we pass an additional property to the component

 Run the app

 Before testing this feature, you should use the Pexip Management Node to create a new VMR (Virtual Meeting Room) and set a PIN.
-Once you try to enter in that conference, you will see a new panel asking for the it, and if you enter the right PIN, you will go inside the conference.
+Once you try to enter into that conference, you will see a new panel asking for it, and if you enter the right PIN, you will go inside the conference.

 You can compare your code with the solution in Step.02-Solution-Use-a-pin.
 You can also check the differences with the previous lesson in the git diff.